 Another thing to consider if you’re about to buy your first home is working with a financial counselor.
 A counselor can help you make a plan for saving for a down payment or help you work on improving your credit so you’ll get the best mortgage terms possible, whether you qualify for a conventional loan or a government-sponsored one.

 One thing worth noting is that specific mortgage types aren’t limited to first-time buyers.
 You might qualify for a USDA or VA loan if you’re buying your second or third home, provided you plan on using the home as your primary residence.
 The same is true of FHA loans.
 While the loan programs expect you to live in the home as a condition of qualifying for the mortgage, they don’t require you to be a first-timer.

 Another option is the Good Neighbor Next Door Program.
 It is sponsored by the U.S. Department of Housing and Urban Development and assists law enforcement, firefighters, teachers and emergency medical technicians with housing.
 The program offers a 50% discount on a home’s listed price in locations deemed “revitalization areas.”
 To be eligible, you must commit to living in the home for at least 36 months.

 Your mortgage lender is also happy to discuss the different types of home loans available.
 They can work with you to help you choose a mortgage that works best with your current financial situation and that will help you achieve your goals in the future.

 Apply for a Mortgage With Assurance Financial Today

 Buying a home starts with getting the right mortgage.
 Assurance Financial has home loan options for every type of buyer, from first-time homebuyers to more experienced buyers.
 If you’re a veteran, we can help you get a VA loan.
 If you’re likely to buy in a rural area, we can help you with a USDA loan.
-Start your application with Abby, our virtual assistant, today, or reach out to find a loan officer near you.
+Start your application today, or reach out to find a loan officer near you.